Pedro-Revez-Silva/l2j-server-docker/README.md

 ### Managing the cluster with docker-compose.yml

-Start the cluster (the first time)
+Deploys the cluster (the first time)

 `docker-compose -f "docker-compose.yml" up -d`